 According to the Cornell/Hodes Weill Allocations Monitor, institutional investors had allocated 8.9 percent of their portfolios to real estate in 2013.
 Allocations to real estate now stand around 9.56 percent as of 2015.
 This increase of 66 basis points amounts to an additional investment of $462 billion.
 Finally, as of September 1, 2016, the S&P will promote equity REITs from a sub-industry of “Financials” to its own “Real Estate” sector within the Global Industry Classification Standard.

 A central factor holding real estate back from being officially deemed a core asset is the inability for individuals investors to access it.
 It has historically been extremely difficult for the average investor to access private real estate opportunities in the same manner as institutional investors.
 However, online platforms and innovations in technology have opened up real estate investment to a much broader portion of the population.

-Just as institutions have been steadily increasing the allocation of real estate in their portfolios, so too will individual investors through online marketplaces such as Fundrise.
+Just as institutions have steadily increased the allocation of real estate in their portfolios, so too will individual investors through investing services such as Fundrise.